-In the 28th scroll of Ishinhō, or the ‘heart of medical prescription,’ there are instructions for the creation and preservation of jingqi (the life force), with a focus on sexual energy.
-The Imperial Family of Japan and its physicians have preserved this treasure of oriental medicine for over 1000 years, though the ideas are thought to be more than 2000 years old.
-One of the longevity exercises prescribed in this scroll is for male arousal without ejaculation.
-What did the Japanese intuitively know?
-It would take many hundreds of years for modern science to come up with a potential explanation.
+Long before microscopes and molecular biology, longevity was already being studied with quiet devotion.
+In the 28th scroll of Ishinho, the "heart of medical prescription," there are instructions for creating and preserving jingqi, the life force, with a focus on sexual energy.
+The Imperial Family of Japan and its physicians preserved this treasure of oriental medicine for more than 1,000 years, and the underlying ideas are thought to be over 2,000 years old.

 Where else is spermidine found in the body?

-Spermidine & spermine in breast milk
+Spermidine and spermine in breast milk

-Spermidine & the gut microbiome
+Spermidine and the gut microbiome

 How to increase your spermidine levels